patfiaux/RELICS/README.md

 # Advanced flags for experienced RELICS users

 RELICS combines information of guides which overlap with their guide effect.
 This can lead to scenarios where guides with different labels overlap.
 By default the label with fewer occurances in the data set is chosen.
 However, it is also possible for the user to specify the tie breaking by explicitly setting the labelHierarchy flag.
 Rightmost label has highest priority.
-As an example; if a region has overlapping guides labeled as both exon overlapping ('exon') as well as targeting guides with unknown effect ('chr') then the region will be assigned the higher label from the hierarch, namely 'exon'.
+As an example; if a region has overlapping guides labeled as both exon overlapping ('exon') as well as targeting guides with unknown effect ('chr') then the region will be assigned the higher label from the hierarchy, namely 'exon'.

-This example data set was part of the simulations used to assess method performance and in addition to the usual 'exon' and 'neg' labels it also contains 'pos', labelling guides overlapping simulated enhancer regions.
+This example data set was part of the simulations used to assess method performance and in addition to the usual 'exon' and 'neg' labels it also contains a 'pos' label for guides overlapping simulated enhancer regions.
 Below we will train on exon overlapping guides and negative controls to then identify the simulated positive regions ('pos').

 ```r
 analysis.specs$labelHierarchy <- c('chr', 'neg', 'exon', 'pos')